AyalaVirtual/ChristmasPlanner-BackEnd/README.md

 <b>Acceptance Criteria:</b>
 <br>
-* User can filter search results by Christmas decorating ideas.
-* Search results should return an exact match to the user's search criteria.
+* User can click a link from the main page of search results that will bring them to a page with that specific decoration.

 <b>User Story 3:</b>